Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

 Add a little salt for seasoning.
 You can add other flavors or sugar only after cooking.

 Now put the popcorn kernels in your air fryer.
-Cover the air fryer with a lid to prevent the popcorn kernels from popping out and sticking onto the heating unit.
+Cover the air fryer with a lid to prevent the popcorn kernels from popping out and sticking to the heating unit.

 Drop the temperature of the air fryer to about 375 degrees Fahrenheit.